 If your pup’s temperature is higher than normal, it may be time to call your veterinarian.

-Other than offering him small amounts of water, talk to your vet before taking any action to reduce your dog’s fever.
-Giving him aspirin, for example, would prevent the veterinarian from administering other medications that might be more effective in lowering his temperature.
+Other than offering small amounts of water, consult your vet before taking action to reduce your dog’s fever.
+Giving aspirin, for example, might prevent the use of other medications that are more effective in lowering temperature.